cscart/docs/en/user_guide/payment_methods/paypal_adaptive_payments.rst

 .. note::

     The :doc:`PayPal Adaptive Payments </user_guide/addons/paypal_adaptive/index>` add-on is available in Multi-Vendor starting with version 4.5.1.
-New clients :ref:`will need to contact our technical support <paypal-adaptive-app>` to start using PayPal Adaptive Payments.
+New clients :ref:`will need to contact their PayPal manager <paypal-adaptive-app>` to start using PayPal Adaptive Payments.

 ================================
 Step 1.
 Configure Payment Method